Bjern/django-emailtools-reloaded/README.rst

 Authors
 =======
-- Originally created at Fusionbox as ``django-email-tools``.
+- Originally created at Fusionbox as ``django-emailtools``.
-- Re-branded as ``django-email-tools-reloaded`` for better maintainability.
+- Re-branded as ``django-emailtools-reloaded`` for better maintainability.

 Documentation
 =============